AshBT/graphreduce/README.md

 Graphreduce finds hierarchical community structure (compression patterns) in large complex networks.

-The code attempts to be pretty lightweight and straightforward, the heavy lifting is done by:
+The code here attempts to be pretty lightweight and straightforward, the heavy lifting is done by:

  - [GraphLab](http://graphlab.com)